Last updated: March 2026

 Simple drain clearing (snake/auger): $100-$250.
 Kitchen drain with grease buildup: $150-$300.
 Main sewer line clog: $200-$500.
 Hydro-jetting (high-pressure water): $300-$600.
 Camera inspection of sewer line: $200-$500.

 DIY-safe: replacing a showerhead, plunging a drain, replacing a toilet flapper, installing a new faucet (if comfortable).
 Call a plumber: anything involving water supply lines, gas lines, water heater, sewer line, or behind-wall pipes.
-When in doubt, call — a $200 plumber visit is cheaper than $5,000 in water damage.
+When in doubt, call.
+A $200 plumber visit is cheaper than $5,000 in water damage.

 Ask for recommendations from neighbors.
 Check online reviews (Google, Yelp, Nextdoor).
 Verify licensing (most states require it).
 Get 2-3 quotes for non-emergency work.
 Ask about warranties on labor and parts.
 Avoid plumbers who won't give a written estimate before starting work.